shelleyolivia/learn-tutorials/network-documentation/secret/tutorials/deploy-your-own-secret-nft.md

   * [dotenv](https://www.npmjs.com/package/dotenv) - for working with environment variables
 * [Rust](https://rustup.rs) + [docker](https://docs.docker.com/get-docker/) toolchain to compile secret contracts

-For the latest you may want to refer to [Write & deploy your first Secret contract](https://app.gitbook.com/@figment-learn/s/learn-docs/network-documentation/secret/tutorials/intro-pathway-secret-basics/5.-writing-and-deploying-your-first-secret-contract)
+For the latest you may want to refer to

+{% page-ref page="intro-pathway-secret-basics/5.-writing-and-deploying-your-first-secret-contract.md" %}

 which will help you setting up everything needed for developing on Secret.